Reliability-Centered Maintenance (RCM)

 Prior to applying RCM approach to the company’s maintenance structure, we conduct an analysis, which in a nutshell includes:

-Analysis is the key to launching the RCM as it is the very initial stage and is later used as a framework for future actions.
+Analysis is the key to launching the RCM asset maintenance as it is the very initial stage and is later used as a framework for future actions.
 In order to make the most solid decisions, we verify each case with OREDA (Offshore Reliability Data) which helps us avoid the failure situations that have already been experienced by other companies.

 FMEA is an essential step in creating RCM.
 It helps predict possible equipment errors as well as their causes at each stage of production.
 We classify each potential failure according to the RPN (risk priority number) which greatly helps us in determining the best maintenance solution for the company.
 The data extracted by this method helps companies improve their production as well as their products.